 Mammoth Biosciences is a biotech company that grew out of a close relationship with CRISPR.
-Mammoth is led by two Stanford PhDs, Trevor Martin (CEO) and Ashley Tehranchi (CTO), and two Berkeley PhDs, Lucas Harrington, and Janice Chen.
+And it is led by two Stanford PhDs, Trevor Martin (CEO) and Ashley Tehranchi (CTO), and two Berkeley PhDs, Lucas Harrington, and Janice Chen.

 This company has capitalized on CRISPR and has created the first CRISPR mediated platform for human disease detection.
-This makes tests in RNA/DNA sequences easier and affordable.
-Its main focus is on making health care easily available anywhere and very easy to conduct.
-It is working to develop a fast, simultaneous detection in real-time through a single credit card-sized strip.
+As a result, tests in RNA/DNA sequences have become more accessible and affordable.
+Its primary focus is on making health care easily available anywhere and very easy to conduct.
+It is also working to develop a fast, simultaneous detection in real-time through a single credit card-sized strip.

 Research Focus: protect the world from heart disease using genome editing

-Verve Therapeutics is a Series A financing company that is led by GV (formerly Google Ventures).
-It is a company that aims to focus on using CRISPR and gene editing techniques to treat coronary artery and cardiovascular disease.
-It is a purpose-built company with a founding team of world-leading experts in cardiovascular medicine and patient care, cardiovascular genetics, gene editing delivery technology, and safe drug development.
+Verve Therapeutics is a gene editing startup that is led by GV (formerly Google Ventures).
+This company aims to focus on using CRISPR and gene editing techniques to treat coronary artery and cardiovascular disease.
+And it is a purpose-built company with a founding team of world-leading experts.
+Those experts specialize in different fields like cardiovascular medicine, patient care, cardiovascular genetics, gene editing delivery technology, and safe drug development.

-Preclinical studies done have shown the promise of gene editing to reduce cholesterol and other coronary artery disease risk factors safely.
-The company has already licensed CRISPR patents from Broad Institute and Harvard University.
+Preclinical studies have shown the promise of gene editing to reduce cholesterol and other coronary artery disease risk factors safely.
+Moreover, the company has already licensed CRISPR patents from Broad Institute and Harvard University.
 The founders and investors believe that gene editing can create a new paradigm for treating coronary artery diseases.

 Research Focus: Genomic Therapy

-Sangamo Therapeutics is a company based in San Francisco, which develops and commercializes engineered DNA-binding proteins for the development of novel therapeutic strategies.
-It is committed to translating ground-breaking science into genomic medicines with the potential to transform patients’ lives using gene therapy, ex vivo gene-edited cell therapy, and in vivo genome editing and gene regulation.
-It is a company to conduct clinical trials with gene-edited T cells and use zinc finger nuclease technology.
+Sangamo Therapeutics is a company based in San Francisco.
+And it develops and commercializes engineered DNA-binding proteins for the development of novel therapeutic strategies.
+It is also a company to conduct clinical trials with gene-edited T cells and use zinc finger nuclease technology.

-Perfecting the use of zinc-finger nucleases (ZFNs), this company has enhanced genome editing.
-They have yielded positive results from their combined strategy of adjusting the binding affinity of the zinc finger array, and slowing the catalytic rate of the Fok1 will increase in the diversity of ZFNs available for targeting.
+Perfecting the use of zinc-finger nucleases (ZFNs), this company has enhanced genome editing technology.
+They have yielded positive results from their combined strategy of adjusting the binding affinity of the zinc finger array and slowing the catalytic rate of the Fok1 cleavage domain.

 Research Focus: precise and automated to genome engineering